Cameco quits Hathor race, leaving Rio's C$654 million bid

-TORONTO Cameco Corp (CCO.TO) said on Monday it is backing out of a bidding war for Hathor HAT.TO, after Anglo-Australian miner Rio Tinto (RIO.AX) sweetened its bid for the Canadian uranium explorer to C$654 million.
+TORONTO Cameco Corp (CCO.TO) said on Monday it is backing out of a bidding war for Hathor HAT.TO, after Anglo-Australian miner Rio Tinto (RIO.AX) sweetened its bid for the Canadian uranium explorer to C$654 million (406.7 million pounds).

 "After careful consideration we cannot justify increasing the price beyond our current offer and accordingly, we will let our offer lapse," said Tim Gitzel, chief executive of Cameco, Canada's largest uranium miner.